steveabner/Helpdesk-Homelab/README.md

 - When the installation is complete, I'll restart the VM.

-- Now I can see all the tools by clicking `Start` and going to `Windows Administrative Tools`
+- Now I can see all the tools by clicking `Start` and going to `Windows Administrative Tools`.

   ![Screenshot 2025-01-03 131424](https://github.com/user-attachments/assets/c2a3d2f4-8788-4312-96c1-9305016ade69)